seinecle/blog/_posts/2025-09-20-list-of-ai-apps-for-visual-creation.md

 This is a list of apps that leverage generative AI for visual creation: all sorts of generation and modification for images, video, 3D models, and more.

-This list is is hosted [as a gist](https://www.liquidweb.com/blog/what-is-a-github-gist), which you can think of as a minimal, editable, commentable web page:

-I'll update this list over time.
-Want to contribute?
-[Open the gist]() and add a comment at the bottom of the page.
+**🔥 Want to contribute to this list?** [Open the gist](https://gist.github.com/seinecle/689a53bceca96147a04e93bdc5f83940) and add a comment at the bottom of the page.

 <div markdown="1">
 {% gist seinecle/689a53bceca96147a04e93bdc5f83940 %}